 Vertigo is a condition of dizziness and unexplained spinning.
 It can reduce the efficiency at which you carry out your daily activities, but can it be caused by TMJ disorder?
 After your ENT doctor has ruled that your ears are in good condition, the next point of call is to check your TMJ as an inflammation of the joint may affect the ear.
 What does TMJ dizziness feel like?
-And what can you do to stop TMJ dizziness?
+And what can you do to stop TMJ dizziness floating feeling and lightheadedness?

-Since TMJ induced vertigo is due to inflammation of the TMJ, reducing further joint damage would be helpful.
-The use of TMJ pillows would help provide support and alignment to your jaw, neck, and shoulders.
-We recommend the highly rated Envy TMJ Relief pillow and Headpillow.
-You may want to check out the full best TMJ pillows 2021 article.
+Since TMJ-induced vertigo is due to inflammation of the TMJD, reducing further joint damage is helpful.
+The use of specially designed TMJ pillows help provide proper support and alignment to your jaw, neck, and shoulders.
+We recommend the highly rated Envy TMJ Relief Pillow.
 For daytime pain relief, use the LotFancy cold/heat therapy.

-TMJ and Dizziness – Can TMJ Cause Dizziness or Feelings of Vertigo?
+TMJ and Dizziness – Can TMJ Cause Dizziness Floating Feeling or Vertigo Lightheadedness?

 The inner ear controls the position of your body in space and gives you balance by the transmission of signals to the vestibular nuclei.
 If these signals are disrupted, your body’s position and balance become a problem, leading to dizziness.

 Recent studies have shown that there is a connection between TMJ disorder and dizziness.
 The link between these two is not fully understood yet but there are some theories as to why it is so.

 One suspected link between TMJ and vertigo is due to the common ligament the inner ear shares with the jaws.
 So the bones that are responsible for hearing and balance are also connected with the bones of the temporomandibular joint.